Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The findings presented here with synthetic data are anticipated to provide a foundation for future investigations into generative models trained with real-world recordings of RF time-series and other types of communications signals.
-By focusing on experiments with simulated data, we were able to gain important early-stage insights into model effectiveness that would not have otherwise been possible.
-Namely, the ease of creating unlimited amounts of synthetic data and the ability to control OFDM parameters allowed us to investigate the ability of models to handle increasing dataset complexity.
-Moreover, because synthetic data enables straightforward symbol demodulation, it was possible to directly evaluate QAM symbol constellation fidelity.
+Building on prior GAN methods, we proposed two novel GAN models, \ac{PSK-GAN} and \ac{STFT-GAN}, for I/Q OFDM time series and evaluated their performance, along with a previously published model, WaveGAN, using simulated data sets with known ground truth.
+Specifically, we investigated model performance with respect to increasing data set complexity over a range of OFDM parameters and conditions, including fading channels and RF impairments.
+In all cases, performance evaluations were focused on metrics specific to communication signals, such as PSD and signal constellation fidelity.

-In the data complexity experiment, we found that a GAN based on an image-domain time-frequency representation, STFT-GAN, demonstrated superior performance to two GANs that directly model time-series, PSK-GAN and WaveGAN.
-Namely, STFT-GAN had better PSD fidelity while maintaining lower EVM across increasingly complex OFDM scenarios.
+In the data complexity experiment, we found that a GAN based on an image-domain time-frequency representation, \ac{STFT-GAN}, demonstrated superior performance to two GANs that directly modeled time series, \ac{PSK-GAN} and WaveGAN.
+Namely, \ac{STFT-GAN} had better PSD fidelity while maintaining lower \ac{EVM} across increasingly complex OFDM scenarios.
 By contrast, both direct time-series models did not perform as well when the OFDM symbol length and allocation size increased.
 Because both direct time-series models had worsening performance for longer OFDM symbol lengths and larger proportions of occupied subcarriers, they were not found to be viable candidates for further study.
-Hence, the remaining two experiments focused exclusively on STFT-GAN.
+Hence, the remaining two experiments focused exclusively on \ac{STFT-GAN}.

-Perhaps not surprisingly, the modulation order experiment demonstrated that increasing the QAM modulation order with the same target EVM results in a decreased ability to learn the symbol constellation.
-Specifically, with a target $\text{EVM}=-25$\,dB, STFT-GAN did not learn the $M=64$ and $M=32$ constellations as well as the $M=16$ and $M=4$ constellations.
+Perhaps not surprisingly, the modulation-order experiment demonstrated that increasing the QAM modulation order with the same target \ac{EVM} resulted in a decreased ability to learn the symbol constellation.
+Specifically, with a target $\text{EVM}=-25$\,dB, \ac{STFT-GAN} did not learn the $M=64$ and $M=32$ constellations as well as the $M=16$ and $M=4$ constellations.
 This observation is likely due to the fact that when the signal power is held constant, the density of constellation symbols in I/Q space increases with modulation order.
-Future studies on GANs with higher-order modulation schemes may need to overcome this limitation.
+Future studies with higher-order modulation schemes may need to overcome this limitation.